 How can your brand get involved?

-- What they did: launched themselves as a brand on TikTok, partnered with TikTok for the COVID-19 relief fund, and featured dogs (always a good move)
+What they did: launch as a brand on TikTok, partner with TikTok for the COVID-19 relief fund, and feature dogs (always clever).

-- Why it worked – or didn’t work: Crocs have been doing truly great things on TikTok.
-From challenges to viral videos and ads – they’re doing it all (and that’s the way to do it!)
-They recently ran a campaign with Post Malone called the #ThousandDollarCrocs challenge and it currently has 2.8 billion (!!!) views.
+Why it worked – or didn’t work: Crocs are doing great things on TikTok.
+From challenges to viral videos and ads – they’re trying it all (that’s the way to do it!).
+They recently ran a campaign with Post Malone – the #ThousandDollarCrocs challenge which has +2.8 billion views.

-- What they did: eBay and TV presenter Laura Whitmore – facilitated by us, no less – worked together on an #eBayFinds TikTok campaign around clearing out your closet – and dancing whilst you do it!
+What they did: eBay and Laura Whitmore – facilitated by us – created an #eBayFinds campaign around clearing out your closet and dancing while you do it!

-- Why it worked – or didn’t work: the homemade video features a catchy song, a very easily copied dance routine and an inspiring call to action for other users to clear out their closet on eBay.
-The video now has 300K views and has spurred an always-on content stream between Laura and eBay.
+Why it worked – or didn’t work:the homemade video features a catchy song, easily copied dance routine and inspiring call to action for others to do the same.
+The video had +300K views and has spurred an always-on partnership with Laura and eBay.

-- What they did: launched themselves as a brand on TikTok, shooting content that mainly features global celebrities or non-creator models
+What they did: launch as a brand on TikTok, posting content featuring global celebrities or non-creators.

-- Why it worked – or didn’t work: basically, far too over-polished and quite boring.
-Calvin Klein has been on TikTok for about six months now, and produced zero engaging or unique videos.
-They haven’t engaged in any challenges, with any TikTok natives, and some of their videos don’t even include sound – and yet, from that small investment of time and effort, they’ve amassed 16K followers.
+Why it worked – or didn’t work: Over-polished and not entertaining – CK has been on TikTok for over a year yet haven’t engaged in any challenges, with any TikTok natives, and some of their videos don’t even include sound.
+Room for improvement.